 Robin hated psychologists.
 Bad experiences.
 Hugo Strange, Jonathan Crane, Harleen Quinzel–If Robin ever needed actual therapy, he was screwed.
 Sure, there was Dinah, but Robin didn't think he could ever trust a psychologist.
 Even after that training exercise mishap, Robin had found himself holding back.

 "You brought your friends," said Crane.
 "Makes sense.
 Batman doesn't want you in Arkham alone.
 Smart.
 There's not a soul here that doesn't wish they could hear you scream.
 We all want you dead, Boy Wonder, don't get me wrong.
 But if any of us get our hands on you, don't expect to die quickly."

 "But you already know this, don't you?" said Crane, picking at a hang nail.
 "You are, after all, not unintelligent.
 I'd imagine, after what Joker and Two Face have done to you, this is something you could hardly forget, even if you wished to."

 Connor's hands clenched into fists.
 The team had fought Cadmus, the Reds, Blockbuster, Cheshire, Wotan–so many villains–but they'd never given Connor pause.
 Some had powers.
 Some didn't.
 Connor fought them alongside his team to stop their plans for domination.
 But these Gotham villains had Superboy raging with discomfort.
 They were different.
 They weren't rational, they were obsessed.
 Sadistic.
 They had no clear objective other than to wreak havoc.
 They didn't want money.
 They didn't want power.
-They wanted chaos, and pain.
+They wanted chaos, and pain, and panic.

 "Gordon, Bay Nine," said Robin.